 - View sales reports and track inventory.

 Although BigCommerce and Shopify share several of the same basic features, that doesn’t mean you should just pick one at random.
-Each platform has its own unique strengths, and knowing these details will help you access all the right tools you need to succeed (without going over budget).
+Each platform has its own unique strengths.
+Knowing these details will help you access all the right tools you need to succeed (without going over budget).

 Both Shopify and BigCommerce offer a number of free themes for businesses to use when they first create their sites.
-Each of these themes can be tweaked using simple drag-and-drop tools and other beginner-friendly features, but BigCommerce offers more customization options for retailers who have strong design preferences.
+These themes can be tweaked using simple drag-and-drop tools and other beginner-friendly features.
+But BigCommerce offers more customization options for retailers who have strong design preferences.

 When it comes to mobile-friendliness, both platforms provide responsively-designed themes, mobile apps for retailers to monitor aspects of their sites, and the ability to present websites in AMP format to mobile customers.
-All of these capabilities are available right out of the box for BigCommerce, but Shopify users will have to pay for an extension to create AMP pages.
+All of these capabilities are available right out of the box for BigCommerce.
+The difference is that Shopify users will have to pay for an extension to create AMP pages.

 SEO & Scalability